-The Global Mental Health Systems Congress 2026 (GMHSC 2026) is an international academic forum dedicated to advancing mental health systems research and implementation.
+The Global Mental Health Systems Congress 2026 (GMHSC 2026) is an international academic forum focused on advancing systems-oriented approaches in mental health research, policy, and implementation.

 For registration guidance, abstract submission assistance, or participation queries, our support team is available to assist you throughout the congress process.